marianaalanis93/airbnb_price_pred/README.md

 ```
 http://127.0.0.1:5000/
 ```
-And a window, where all fields must be filled in, must be opened (btw sorry for my poor front-end skills After fill all the files, just press the button "Predict price" and the predicted price will appear.
+And a window, where all fields must be filled in, must be opened (btw sorry for my poor front-end skills).
+After fill all the files, just press the button "Predict price" and the predicted price will appear.